-Over 2023, elipsLife continued to develop its key business lines in the area of Employee Benefits with a gross written premium of CHF 871 million and a net profit during the year of CHF 27.5 million.
+Over 2024, elipsLife continued to develop its key business lines in the area of Employee Benefits and Accident and Health (A&H) with a gross written premium of CHF 897 million and a net profit during the year of CHF 25.0 million.
 Details on the business performance can be found in section A of this report.

 The governance system in place plays a central role in the day-to-day activities of elipsLife.
-In section B, description and details on the system of governance are provided and includes description of the key roles and functions within elipsLife (the Board of Directors and the related committees, the risk management, compliance and actuarial function) as well as the policies in place with regards to remuneration and outsourcing of critical activities.
+In section B, description and details on the system of governance are provided including description of key roles and functions within elipsLife (the Board of Directors and the related committees, the risk management, compliance and actuarial function) and the policies in place with regards to remuneration and outsourcing of critical activities.